Q. David Bowers: Interest in numismatics

 Robert L. Rusbar, a local tax collector, had a collection of rocks and minerals, and Bowers visited him.
 After a session with rocks and minerals, Rusbar asked Bowers if he collected coins, to which he replied in the negative.
 Rusbar presented a small green-covered album of Lincoln cents, pointed to one of the first openings, and showed that he had paid $10 for that particular coin.
 He carefully explained that it was a Lincoln cent made in the first year of issue, 1909, with the initials of the designer, Victor David Brenner, V.D.B., on the reverse.
 Bowers would soon discover that the reason for the high value was that beneath the date, there was a tiny "S" signifying it had been made in San Francisco.
 This mint mark jumped the value from a few cents up to the $10 he had paid.
 Bowers discovered that 484,000 had been minted and became inspired to find one himself.
 Rusbar would give Bowers a couple of blue Whitman coin folders and a few mintmarked Lincoln cents to get started.
 Inspired with the idea of making money by selling coins, rather than cutting grass, Bowers traded a $10 bill for 1,000 mixed Lincoln cents.
-Bowers' goal was to find the 1909-S VDB, 1914-D, and 1931-S pieces.
+Bowers's goal was to find the 1909-S VDB, 1914-D, and 1931-S pieces.

 From finding Lincoln cents in circulation, Bowers moved towards other series, including Mercury dimes and Standing Liberty quarters.
 Seeking to gain more knowledge, Bowers discovered the Numismatic Scrapbook Magazine, a monthly journal put out by brothers Lee and Cliff Hewitt in Illinois.
-The dozens of pages were filled with stories and tales about coins and coin collecting, but advertisements offering things for sale were a catalyst in stimulating Bowers' affinity for coins.
+The dozens of pages were filled with stories and tales about coins and coin collecting, but advertisements offering things for sale were a catalyst in stimulating Bowers's affinity for coins.
 The first coin Bowers ever ordered through the mail was an Indian cent, an 1859 proof at a price of $11 from the Copley Coin Company run by Maurice Gould and Frank Washburn in Boston.